University Philosophical Society

 The society is based within the Graduates Memorial Building of Trinity College.
-Throughout its long history it has welcomed many prominent guests and some of its most notable members include Ernest Walton, John Butler Yeats, Samuel Beckett, Bram Stoker and Oscar Wilde.
+Throughout its history, it has welcomed many notable guests and some of its members have included Ernest Walton, John Butler Yeats, Samuel Beckett, Bram Stoker and Oscar Wilde.

 Society

 The Phil's members meet every Thursday during term to discuss a paper, debate a motion or hear an address.
 Traditionally a paper-reading society, meetings sometimes continue the format of responses to a paper rather than debate on a motion.

 Its rooms are within the Graduates' Memorial Building (GMB) of Trinity College, which it has shared with the College Historical Society (the Hist) since the building's construction in 1902, where it provides facilities for its members such as a games and a conversation room.
 The Phil shares the use of its Bram Stoker Room with the College Theological Society (the Theo).
 It holds most of its meetings in the GMB's Debating Chamber with meetings having an expected audience of above two hundred being held in the larger lecture theatres of the college.

-The society also hosts numerous social events, internal competitions, sporting events, blood drives and the occasional concert.
-It endeavours each year in providing debating workshops, developmental competitions for members and school children.
-Furthermore, it has a strong history in intervarsity debating competitions, at both an international and national level.
+The society also hosts social events, internal competitions, sporting events, blood drives and the occasional concert.
+It also holds debating workshops and developmental competitions for members and school children.
+It has a "strong history" in intervarsity debating competitions, at both an international and national level.

-The society publishes The Philander as an annual Freshers' guide to the society.

-Membership

 Membership of the society is open to all Undergraduate and Postgraduate students, as well as all staff members of Trinity College.
 It offers four year membership to students of the university.

+The society publishes "The Philander" as an annual freshers' guide to the society.